 - Income optimisation

 - Expenditure controls and spending

 - Lease liabilities and legalities, etc

 The fees that you charge for your services should not be based just on a percentage of passing rent or income.
-The fees should be balanced against the amount of work that the property requires or takes up of your time.
+The fees should be balanced against the amount of work that the property requires or takes up your time.

 It is very easy to lose money in the asset or property management part of your business simply because you have not fully understood the complexities of the property and the demands of the property owners.
-Review the property completely and then meet with the owners before you set your fees.
+Review the managed property completely and then meet with the owners before you set your fees.
 Understand what the property and the owners require of you.

 Whilst this part of the real estate business seems complex and challenging, it is actually the best part.
 You learn so much in property management and perhaps even much more than sales and leasing people.
 You get to understand the investment strategies behind the operations of the property asset and how you can improve them.

 In saying all of this, you will be very busy in your career.
 Be a top performer that can motivate yourself and keep to a rigid time management process.
 The demands on you as an expert in the industry will see great variation in your average working day.
 It’s a great part of the industry; learn how to optimise it for your career.